billyl1116/cyoa/door/door.md

-## You run out the door and you saw your Math teacher
+## You run out the door and you see your Math teacher

 what would you like to do?
 ### [Run](../run/run.md)